coviu/coviu-video-calls/readme.txt

 8. Go to the Settings page for Coviu Calls and enter your API key credentials
 9. Click on the Coviu Appointments menu item and start creating your bookings

-Make sure you have set up the wordpress instance with the right timezone in the General settings.
+Make sure you have set up the Wordpress instance with the right timezone in the General settings.

 == Frequently Asked Questions ==